khlee12/python3-programming-specialization/1. Python Basics/notes.md

 import statement loads module.
 We can use Types that module brings using module.<Type1>

+Attributes do not need to be pre-declared; any code can add a new attribute to an instance just by assigning a value to it.

 ### Instances: A Herd of Turtles
 We can have more than one instance of a class.